-(9) receive services from an individual who is competent and trained, who has professional certification or licensure, as required, and who meets additional qualifications identified in the person's coordinated service and support plan or coordinated service and support plan addendum.
+(9) receive services from an individual who is competent and trained, who has professional certification or licensure, as required, and who meets additional qualifications identified in the person's support plan or support plan addendum.

 Subd.
 3. Protection-related rights. (a) A person's protection-related rights include the right to: